deanwampler/spark-scala-tutorial/tutorial/README.md

 Activator also includes SBT, which the UI uses under the hood.
 You can use the *shell* mode explicitly if you prefer running `sbt` "tasks".

 You'll need either Activator or SBT installed.
-We recommend Activator.

 If you are not *already* viewing this workshop in Activator, install it by following the instructions on the [get started](https://typesafe.com/platform/getstarted) page.
 After installing it, add the installation directory to your `PATH` or define the environment variable `ACTIVATOR_HOME` (MacOS, Linux, or Cygwin only).